PRINCIPAL INVESTIGATOR

 PROFESSOR DR. RYAN HECHINGER

 Our group has three overarching research goals.
 First, to reveal the role of parasites in ecosystems.
-Second, to use parasites to help find universal ecological and evolutionary truths.
+Second, to help find universal ecological and evolutionary truths.
 Third, to “keep it real”.
 Please see our research and publications pages for details on how we achieve these goals.
 Email Ryan.

 STAFF